dwilson-usgs/network-QC/README.md

    -maxlat MAXLAT  Max Latitude for QC
    -minlon MINLON  Min Longitude for QC
    -maxlon MAXLON  Max Longitude for QC
    -n NET          Option to specify net individual station.
-If your use this flag, you must also use the -s flag.
+If your use this flag,
+                        you must also use the -s flag.
-   -s STA          Option to specify individual station -r RAD          Option to specify radius from individual station -t1 TIME        Start Time for analysis (default is 24hrs ago) -t2 TIME2       End Time for analysis (default is now)
+   -s STA          Option to specify individual station -r RAD          Option to specify radius (in degrees) from individual station when using
+                        the -n and -s flags (default is 3 degrees) -t1 TIME        Start Time for analysis (default is 24hrs ago) -t2 TIME2       End Time for analysis (default is now)
 ```